mixaz/SimpleUsbTerminal/README.md

 I got various requests asking for help with Android development or source code for my [Serial USB Terminal](https://play.google.com/store/apps/details?id=de.kai_morich.serial_usb_terminal) app.
 Here you find a simplified version of my app.

+## Differences with upstream repo

+With high data flow there are issues with performance of TextView UI control, so UI thread gets too busy showing each chunhk of data from UART and causing ANR.
+This fork processes serial data out of UI thread and updates TextView each 200ms, so ANR should not happen.

+The second change is that serial data are not kept in queue when Terminal window isn't foreground (to save RAM).
+Only 50 last chunks of data are kept.